hienlk/fallen-detector/README.md

 1. Assemble the hardware components according to the schematic diagram provided.

-2. Config NimBLE: In ESP-IDF ```python idf.py menuconfig → Component Config → Bluetooth → Bluetooth Host → NimBLE - BLE only```
+2. Config NimBLE: In ESP-IDF ``` idf.py menuconfig → Component Config → Bluetooth → Bluetooth Host → NimBLE - BLE only```

 3. Upload the provided firmware to the ESP32 using ESP-IDF.